Simple Mail Transfer Protocol (SMTP)

 Email Service Providers

 - Gmail, Outlook, Yahoo: Use SMTP to send emails between users and servers.
+For example:

-- Your client connects to Google’s SMTP server (
+- Your email client connects to

 Key Takeaways